See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Experiments

 To measure Western bias in art emotion classification, we use the ArtELingo corpus \citep{achlioptas2021artemis,mohamed2022artelingo}.
 ArtELingo contains emotion labels and textual rationales from English and Chinese speaking annotators for $80,000$ works from WikiArt.
 It covers $9$ emotions: $4$ positive (amusement, awe, contentment, excitement), $4$ negative (anger, disgust, fear, sadness) and a catch-all, ``something else".
-Each work of art receives at least $5$ annotations for each language.
+Each work of art receives $5$ annotations for each language.
 While this task is \textit{subjective}, we consider only the works of art with moderately high agreement in a language ($\geq3$ annotators) to ensure cultural consensus.
 Additionally, we ignore all cases where the majority label was ``something else".
+The artwork in ArtELingo was mostly created by Western artists so it exhibits low \textit{image diversity} but high \textit{label diversity}.

-A particularly interesting subset in ArtELingo are those works of art where English annotators identified a positive emotion and Chinese annotators identified a negative emotion (or vice versa).
-For this \textit{opposite valence} subset, we can be sure that the disagreement in labels between English and Chinese annotators extends beyond imperfect translation of emotion labels.
-They were each perceiving the artwork differently.
+Of particular interest is art assigned a positive emotion by English annotators and a negative emotion by Chinese annotators (or vice versa).
+For this \textit{opposite valence} subset, we know the disagreement extends beyond imperfect translation of emotion labels.
+Annotators perceived the art differently.

-The artwork in ArtELingo was predominantly created by Western artists so this benchmark exhibits low \textit{image diversity} but high \textit{label diversity}.

-Due to the size of the corpus, we evaluate on only its smaller ``test'' split when characterizing the Western bias of our off-the-shelf models.
-However, when we explore the sources of bias in our \textbf{mLLaVA} variants, we use the full corpus.

-Finally, we evaluate against this dataset in an open-generation setting.
-While we prompt each VLM to pick among the $8$ emotions we consider, most generations are verbose.
-Thus, as described in Section \ref{sec:methods_eval}, we use our evaluator LLM to extract the closest emotion to each generation.
+We evaluate VLMs on this task in an open-generation setting and select the candidate emotion closest to each generation using another LLM.
+Details can be found in Section \ref{sec:appendix_art_details}.